Piyabutr Saengkanokkul: Political career

 Piyabutr resigned from his academic career at Thammasat University to create, with Thanathorn Juangroongruangkit, the Future Forward Party, with an aim towards promoting democracy in Thailand and opposing the military junta.
 During the party's first meeting, he was elected secretary-general.
 In the 2019 Thai general election, Piyabutr was second on the Future Forward's list of party-list candidates and became a member of the lower house as Future Forward were allocated fifty party-list seats.

 In his mandatory disclosure of assets to the National Anti-Corruption Commission (NACC), Piyabutr reported assets of 7.7 million baht.

-Piyabutr was banned from a national politic after the Future Forward Party was dissolved by the Constitutional Court ruling on 21 February 2020, which said that the party was in violation of election laws regarding donations to political parties.
+Piyabutr was banned from national politics after the Future Forward Party was dissolved by a Constitutional Court ruling on 21 February 2020, which said that the party was in violation of election laws regarding donations to political parties.